rusoto/rusoto/AWS-CREDENTIALS.md

 It's also possible to implement your own credentials sourcing mechanism by creating a type that implements `rusoto_core::ProvideAwsCredentials`.

+`rusoto_sts` implements a replacement `ChainProvider` which adds a credential source for web identities for use with Kubernetes.

 #### sts:AssumeRole

 If your aws account belongs to an organization and you need to use sts:AssumeRole, you're probably looking for `rusoto_sts::StsAssumeRoleSessionCredentialsProvider`.
 A simple program that uses sts:AssumeRole looks like this: